Brisbane Endoscopy Specialist

 - Evaluate findings from imaging tests such as CT scan or MRI

-- EUS Can also be used to provide treatment, it can:
+EUS can also be used to provide treatment, allowing for:

-- Guide drainage of cysts, and other abnormal collections of fluid in the abdomen
+- Drainage of cysts, and other abnormal collections of fluid in the abdomen

-- Permit precise targeting for delivering medication directly into the pancreas, liver and other organs.
+- Precise targeting for delivering medication directly into the pancreas, liver and other organs.

-- EUS is generally safe when performed by an experienced health-care provider such has Dr Nanda, and his team.
+EUS is generally very safe when performed by an experienced specialist such as Dr Nanda and his team.

-- Dr. Nanda will discuss in detail the nature and risks of complications from EUS.
-These risks are most commonly associated with the fine-needle aspiration component.
+Dr. Nanda will discuss in detail the nature and risks of complications from EUS.
+The most common risks are those associated with the fine-needle aspiration component.

 - Bleeding